alekspog/k8s-examples/README.md

 Job manifest has ttlSecondsAfterFinished setting which tell the k8s to delete job after the specified time (auto clean mechanism).

 ## Miinikube dashboard
-You can see the jobs and their statuses using minikube dashboard
+You can see the jobs and their statuses using minikube dashboard.
+Start minikube dashboard:
 ```bash
 minikube dashboard
 ```

+It will open the minikube dashboard in your current browser.
-Choose the hello-ns namespace and open the jobs tab to see running jobs.
+Choose the hello-ns namespace there and open the jobs tab to see running jobs.

 # Run tests using makefile